smarie/python-pytest-cases/docs/api_reference.md

 Finally, `pytest.param` is supported even when there are `fixture_ref` and `lazy_value`.

 Here as for all functions above, an optional `hook` can be passed, to apply on each fixture function that is created during this call.
-The hook function will be called everytime a fixture is about to be created.
+The hook function will be called every time a fixture is about to be created.
 It will receive a single argument (the function implementing the fixture) and should return the function to use.
 For example you can use `saved_fixture` from `pytest-harvest` as a hook in order to save all such created fixtures in the fixture store.

 **Parameters**